bluenote-1577/phase-doc/docs/source/index.rst

 #.
 Can phase entire metagenomic communities,

-   *  up to tens of gigabases of reads in less than a day with reasonable RAM (< 20 GB)
+   *  up to tens of gigabases of reads in less than a day with reasonable RAM (< 20 GB), depending on # of threads
    *  phase a single organism at high depth in minutes

 #.
 A multitude of downstream information for interpreting clusters, including